nobody43/zabbix-mini-IPMI/README.md

 #### Advantages
 - bulk items upload with zabbix-sender
-- no unnecessary processes is spawned
+- no unnecessary processes are spawned
 - does not spin idle drives
 - no hardcoded devices